 Let's call $\mathcal O_K$ the ring of algebraic integers of $K$; $\mathcal O_K^*$ the multiplicative group of units of $\mathcal O_K$; and $\mathcal O_K^{*,+}$ the group of totally positive units.
 Thanks to \cite{ot05}, there always exists an {\em admissible subgroup} $U\subset\O_K^{*,+}$, of rank $s$, such that the fixed-point-free action

 induced by

 is properly discontinuous and co-compact.
 Thus the {\em Oeljeklaus--Toma manifold} of type $(s,t)$ associated to the algebraic number field $K$ and to the admissible subgroup $U$ is

 It was proven in \cite{kas} that OT manifolds can be endowed with a structure of solvmanifold, in such a way that the complex structure is left-invariant.
-Moreover, they admit a lcK structure if and only if $t=1$ \cite{dv23}, and this structure is not Vaisman.
-So let us restrict to this case, and consider coordinates $\left<w_1,\ldots,w_s\right>$ on $\H^s$ and $z$ on $\C$.
-We have a standard Hermitian metric given by
+Moreover, they admit an lcK structure if and only if $t=1$ \cite{dv23}, and this structure is not Vaisman.
+So let us restrict to this case.